prakashbsamanta/nomo-trek/README.md

 - Test multiple login scenarios using the BDD approach (Cucumber).
 - Generate detailed test reports using Allure.

+**Note:** iOS automation is not included as it requires a macOS environment, which is currently not available.

 ## Prerequisites

 - **Node.js** (version 14 or above)